 The Covid-19 crisis has shown how difficult European cooperation can be, especially in policy areas where the EU has only a legal competence to support member states.
-At first, all member states were inward-looking in their reactions, focusing on unilaterally closuring borders and focusing on crisis management at home.
+At first, all member states were inward-looking in their reactions, unilaterally closing borders and focusing on crisis management at home.
 European solidarity has largely been absent.
 Ultimately, however, the lockdown realities across Europe are quite similar.
-Drawing on the expertise of researchers in our EPIN network, we asked how EU cooperation was perceived in the respective national context.
+Drawing on the expertise of researchers in our EPIN network, we asked how EU cooperation was perceived in their respective national contexts.
 Nineteen institutes from 15 different countries from a representative cross-section of member states (plus Iceland) responded to our call.